redox-os/book/src/porting-applications.md

 DYNAMIC_INIT
-cookbook build system function or custom build system commands mkdir -pv "${COOKBOOK_STAGE}"/usr/share # create the /usr/share folder inside the package cp -rv "${COOKBOOK_SOURCE}"/configuration-file "${COOKBOOK_STAGE}"/usr/share # copy the configuration file from the program source code to the package
+cookbook build system function or custom build system commands mkdir -pv "${COOKBOOK_STAGE}"/usr/share # create the /usr/share folder inside the package cp -rv "${COOKBOOK_SOURCE}"/configuration-file "${COOKBOOK_STAGE}"/usr/share # copy the configuration file from the application source code to the package
 """
 ```

 Modify the script above to your needs.

-### Script-based programs
+### Script-based applications

-Read the following scripts to package interpreted programs.
+Read the following scripts to package interpreted applications.

 #### Adapted scripts

 This script is for scripts adapted to be packaged, they contain shebangs and renamed the file to remove the script extension.

-(Some programs and libraries need more configuration to work)
+(Some applications and libraries need more configuration to work)

 - One script